 Companies that compile insurance claims reports have been further defined as "nationwide specialty consumer reporting agencies."
 Specialty agencies are required to give you one free file disclosure every 12 months.

 Does the FCRA give me any rights?

 Yes.
 When it comes to your CLUE report, you have the same rights as you have for your credit report.
-In a nutshell, you have the right to access your report and to dispute inaccurate or incomplete information.
+You have the right to access your report and to dispute inaccurate or incomplete information.
 You are also entitled to notice about an adverse decision based on information in the report.

 Can an insurer get my credit report from a credit bureau?

 Yes.
 Access to credit or other consumer reports for insurance purposes is allowed by the FCRA.
 This means the insurer can go directly to Experian, TransUnion, or Equifax to get your credit report.
 Credit information is also available to insurers through other consumer reporting agencies such as those that calculate insurance scores.